-In the past there was significant 'investment' in trying to reduce the complexity of the network with the reduction of some lines to single track and the removal of points and signalling - with this work resulting in some disruption.
-Some of these reductions are now regretted and there are plans to restore some of these to enable more services to run - involving further disruption.
+In the past there was significant 'investment' in trying to reduce the complexity of the network with the reduction of some lines to single track and the removal of points and signaling - with this work resulting in some disruption.
+Some of these reductions are now regretted and there are plans to restore some of these to enable more services to run.

-Major upgrades are not always a one-off and some major work has been carried out again after 20 or 30 years.
-The West Coast Mainline is an intercity example of this as is London Bridge which was significantly reorganised in the 1970s and is now being rebuilt.
+Major upgrades are not always a one-off and further major work has been carried out with 20 or 30 years.
+The West Coast Mainline is an intercity example of this as is London Bridge which was significantly reorganised in the 1970s and is now being rebuilt. .

-3 Summary of Responsibilities during Disruption
+4 Summary of Responsibilities

 There are agreed responsibilities in the rail industry and an arbitration process to help resolve any grey areas.
-In general the responsibilities are:
+In general the responsibilities will be: